Edd: You should know better than to eat the camera. Just think what it will do to your digestive tract!

 - The Community episode "Regional Holiday Music" includes a shot-for-shot parody of the aforementioned example from Invasion of the Body Snatchers.

-- Mindfreak used this frequently going into commercial breaks.
+- Criss Angel Mindfreak used this frequently going into commercial breaks.

-- Averted at the last second in Good Luck Charlie when Teddy and Emmet trick PJ into going to the dentist.
-He starts screaming "Nooo" as the camera zooms in before his toothache forces him to close his mouth.
+- Played with in the Good Luck Charlie episode Charlie in Charge, when Teddy and Emmet trick PJ into going to the dentist.
+The camera starts to slowly zoom in as PJ lets out a Big "NO!", before his toothache forces him to close his mouth at the last moment.

 - In a French commercial for the first Rayman game, the camera zooms into Rayman's mouth, and then it cuts to gameplay footage.